thegrumpys/odop/docs/Help/introduction.md

 ## Introduction

-As an introduction to the ODO:Platform software, you should first read the section titled FEATURES.
+As an introduction to the ODOP software, you should first read the section titled FEATURES.
 This section will build on some of the concepts introduced there.
 Also, you may wish to refer the section titled TERMINOLOGY as part of reading this section.

-After developing an understanding of a few conceptual issues, the ODO:Platform program can be very simple to use.
+After developing an understanding of a few conceptual issues, the ODOP program can be very simple to use.
 In particular, at any time after the program has been started, the state of the program represents a single, unique design.
 The current values of the various independent variables completely specify the design.